jzhvymetal/SageTv_XMLTVImportPlugin/README.md

 # How to install Plugin with SageTV
 1. Stop SageTV Server
 2. Rename on add/modify/ xmltv_EXAMPLE.properties examples
 3. Copy all files and folder contents(not folder) of folder SAGETV_SERVER_ROOT to SageTV folder.
-Only Jar and *.proerties are required if not compiling required
+Only Jar and *.properties are required if not compiling required
 4. Add the following line in Sage.properties epg/epg_import_plugin=xmltv.XMLTVImportPlugin
 5. Start SageTV Server
 6. Monitor in server folder xmltv.log, sagetv_0.txt,Sage.properties.
 If epg/epg_import_plugin=xmltv.XMLTVImportPlugin is removed from Sage.properties something is installed not correctly